Read This First

 Prompt 3: What are the best resources that explain why quantum physics do not occupy a spiritual realm.

-The section turns on Best Resources Explaining Why Quantum Physics Does Not Occupy a Spiritual Realm, Books, and Articles and Papers.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Best Resources Explaining Why Quantum Physics Does Not Occupy a Spiritual Realm, Books, and Articles and Papers in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Best Resources Explaining Why Quantum Physics Does Not Occupy a Spiritual Realm distinct from Books.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Best Resources Explaining Why Quantum Physics Does Not Occupy a Spiritual Realm distinct from Books.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 “The Quantum World